caltechlibrary/newt/newtrouter_explained.md

 route interesting_album_view defined, request path GET /api/{$}, pipeline size 1
 ~~~

-You can ignore the "WARNING" about models because we've already set that up in our Postgres database.
+For now ignore the "WARNING" about models.
+The SQL program "setup_album_reviews_demo.sql" already created the database, table and functions to the models are not necessary for this demo.

-Low let's run the Newt Router.
+Now let's run the Newt Router.

 ~~~shell
 newt run album_reviews.yaml
 ~~~

-Point your web browser at the url <http://localhost:8010/api/>.
+Point your web browser at the URL <http://localhost:8010/api/>.

 You should get back a JSON response that originated from Postgres+PostgREST.
-It's not very useful yet so
+It's not very useful yet.
-we have more todo.
+We have more to do.
 You should press "ctrl-c" to exit the newt command before continuing.
-This will stop both the
-Newt Router and the PostgREST service since we will be making changes in the second part.
+This will stop both the Newt Router and the PostgREST service since we will be making changes in the second part.

+It is important to realize that the Newt Router loads it's configuration at startup only.
+This means if the Newt Router is running and you change the YAML file the running router will not act on those changes.

-## Improving our application by adding routes and pipelines
+## Step 3.
+Improving our application by adding routes and pipelines

-We can do improve our web application by creating a Mustache templates and setting up Newt Mustache as part of our pipelines.
+We can improve our web application by expanding our pipelines to include generating HTML for the web browser.
+This can be done with Mustache templates run from Newt Mustache as part of our pipelines.

-Add these two Mustache templates from <https://github.com/caltechlibrary/newt/blob/main/demos/album_reviews/review_list.tmpl> and <https://github.com/caltechlibrary/newt/blob/main/demos/album_reviews/review_submitted.tmpl>.
+Download the Mustache templates from <https://github.com/caltechlibrary/newt/blob/main/demos/album_reviews/review_list.tmpl> and <https://github.com/caltechlibrary/newt/blob/main/demos/album_reviews/review_submitted.tmpl>.
+Save them in your directory.

 Update the album_reviews.yaml to look like this.